 To learn more

 Did you enjoy the content of this blog?
-Check out the Friends of Gatineau Park’s programming for more information about workshops offered in 2021 and subscribe to their newsletter!
+Check out the Friends of Gatineau Park’s programming for more information about workshops offered and subscribe to their newsletter!

 The Friends of Gatineau Park is a non-profit organization dedicated to helping the public discover and understand the Park’s natural and historical resources, while encouraging their conservation.
 Their online workshops are free of charge, but public assistance through donations is invaluable.
 Donations help fund scientific research, recruit volunteers and organize other educational activities that promote and protect Gatineau Park’s natural and cultural heritage.